 GROWING THE GOOD FOOD MOVEMENT

-Creating and implementing innovative programs that build local and regional food systems, connecting farmers directly to consumers and creating new markets for family farmers.
+Creating and implementing innovative programs that build local and regional food systems and connect farmers directly to consumers.

 - Cultivate Kansas City, Kansas City, KS: $5,000 to support its efforts to incubate new farm businesses, expand markets for small-scale urban farmers, educate urban farmers in sustainable and organic practices, and engage the public and policy leaders in building the local food system. www.cultivatekc.org